In this comparison report between WooCommerce Vs. Magento, we are going to share with you which one will be the best for your eCommerce business.

 Even customizing a WooCommerce theme or website is super smooth.
 Magento is not so easy to install and use, especially for newbies.

-But thankfully, it comes with a thorough help section and support community to help.
+But thankfully, it comes with a thorough help section and supports the community to help.

 2: Plugins, Extensions, and Themes